AriFordsham/GHCWiki/type-level-reasoning.md

 - Perhaps we should move some of what we're discussing out of `GHC.TypeLits`.
 After all, `(:~:)` does not interact directly with singletons, and neither do some of the definitions I mentioned above.
 I'm at a bit of a loss for a name, though...

+## Other thoughts (Gabor)

+- Ultimately we want GHC to derive the `SingEquality` instance (`sameSing`, `decideSing` methods) for any singleton instance.
+GHC libraries should be laid out in a way that GHC's deriving engine can access all vital parts.
+IISC, this criterion rules out a completely detached library.

 ## Course of Implementation